 According to Danilov, the much-discussed US bill may become the final straw that will break the US-EU “geopolitical marriage.”

 “This is the first time when anti-American sanctions are being discussed in the European information filed while European diplomats and officials are fiercely criticizing their US partners, which have become accustomed to Europe’s submissiveness,” the economist wrote.

 It appears that the US political elite have completely forgotten that the interest of its European partners should be taken into account, Danilov concluded.

-Posted by Jim W. Dean, Managing Editor on June 24, 2017, With 5828 Reads Filed under Russia.
+Posted by Jim W. Dean, Managing Editor on June 24, 2017, With 5921 Reads Filed under Russia.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.